nmsaini/cfk-openshift-deploy/docker/README.md

   - zip
   - unzip

-In order to build the connect CR, at times you will need customer jars added to the connectors.
+In order to build the connect CR, at times you will need custom jars added to the connectors.
-These jars can be hosted on a local/remote website from where "Connect pod" can download the connectors during the "init" phase.
+These plugin zips can be hosted on a local/remote website from where "Connect pod" can download the connectors during the "init" phase.
-If you don't have a website (public url), here are instructions on building your own Docker Image that could be run inside the same namespace or same K8s env.
+If you don't have a website (public url), here are instructions on building your own Docker Image that could be run inside your openshift cluster.

 ## Step 1.
 Download connector plugins from Confluent hub
 go to https://www.confluent.io/hub/ and download the connector zip to your local folder (preferrable in a diff dir than this project).